StephenClarkApps/iOS-Interview-Questions/README.md

 When you *retain* an object, you share the same version with whoever passed the object to you.
 But when you *copy* an object, you do not share the same version of the object that was passed to you.
 Instead, a duplicate of that object is created with duplicated values.

-#### What is the difference between a stack vs a heap?
+#### What is the difference between the stack vs the heap?

-A stack is a region of memory where data is added or removed in a last-in-first-out (LIFO) order.
+The stack is a region of memory where data is added or removed in a last-in-first-out (LIFO) order.
 According to [Ates Goral](http://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap), it is the memory set aside as scratch space for a thread of execution.
 Meanwhile the heap is memory set aside for dynamic allocation.
 Unlike the stack, you can allocate a block at any time and free it at anytime.

 Note: In Objective-C, all objects are always allocated on the heap, or at least should be treated as if on the heap.

 ## Networking

+For networking in iOS programming we now a days might often use native classes from  core Cocoa, yet in the past it was more common to use third-party libraries such as alamofire.

+#### Using URLRequest and URLSession

+Classes we often use for networking include URLSession, and URLRequest which we use to formuale our requests.

 ## Objective-C